xboxoneresearch/XanaduXVD/README.md

 - [ ] Drive extraction
 - [ ] XVC support
 - [ ] MSIXVC support
-- [ ] UWA/UWP/UWX support
+- [ ] UWA/UWP/UW9 support
-- [ ] Header editor & signature manipulation
+- [ ] Header editor & signature validation & signature manipulation
 - [ ] Hash tree verification
 - [ ] Hash tree rebuilding
-- [ ] Triming and removal of sections
+- [ ] Trimming and removal of sections

 # Project Structure
 - XanaduXVD
   - src
-    - XanaduXVD.h : header definition
+    - XanaduXVD.h   : header definitions
     - XanaduXVD.cpp : implementation containing most of the logic for parsing and manipulating XVD files
     - XVDTypes.h    : file containing definitions about the format

-- XanaduCLI
+    - XVDTypes.cpp  : file containing auxiliary methods to manipulate XVD fields and data structures

-  - A command line utility that uses XanaduXVD
+- XanaduCLI: A command line utility that uses XanaduXVD

-- XanaduGUI
+  - XanaduCLI.cpp (requires XanaduXVD)

-  - A graphical user interface that uses XanaduXVD
+- XanaduGUI: A graphical user interface that uses XanaduXVD
+  - XanaduGUI.cpp (COMING SOON!)

 # Build
+Include src/XanaduXVD in your project.
+For example, to build XanaduCLI do:
-g++ XanaduXVD.cpp
+`g++ XVDTypes.cpp XanaduXVD.cpp XanaduCLI.cpp`

+At the moment this should build everywhere, on Windows (cygwin works great), Linux and MacOS.

+# Contribute
+Any contributions and [Pull Requests](https://github.com/xboxoneresearch/XanaduXVD/pulls) are welcome, just remember, any code you want merged into the repo should be extensively commented or have accompanying documentation!
+You may want to check the [Open Issues](https://github.com/xboxoneresearch/XanaduXVD/pulls) for inspiration

+# Acknowledgements
+Tremendous thanks to tuxuser and msixvc for the technical help and also assisting during my late-night rants about the most (in)significant details about XVD files.